microsoft-dx/DockerLab/Exercise03/README.md

 ## Learning by example: WordPress

 You can use Docker Compose to easily run WordPress in an isolated environment built with Docker containers.
 This quick-start guide demonstrates how to use Compose to set up and run WordPress.
-Before starting, you'll need to have Compose installed.

 ###1.
 Create an empty project directory.